 addiction in Egypt

-Studies have confirmed that the rate of spending on drugs in Egypt exceeds 26 billion pounds, and the percentage of civilians in middle school is about 22%, and the rate of drug use among friends is 82%, in cars 49%, 40% at parties, 25% in bathrooms, and 15% in nightclubs.
+Studies have confirmed that the percentage of spending on drugs in Egypt exceeds 26 billion pounds, and the percentage of civilians in middle school is about 22%, and the rate of drug use among friends is 82%, in cars 49%, 40% at parties, 25% in bathrooms, and 15% in nightclubs.

 According to the 2006 report of the International Narcotics Control Board, the number of heroin civilians in Egypt ranges from 20 to 30 thousand people, and 96% of the addicts are